Scattering of Capillary Waves By a Cylindrical Meniscus: Experimental Setup

 \section{Experimental Setup}

-A $60$ cm x $36$ cm rectangular container filled with water to a depth of $30$ mm.
-A plunger-style wave maker spanning most of the width of the tank and many wavelengths away from the cylinder was attached to a B\&K Type 4810 magnetic shaker.
-This was connected to a Tektronix AFG3101C signal generator in tandem with a B\&K Type 2706 power amplifier to generate continuous, small amplitude, monochromatic capillary waves that were deemed sufficiently planar.
+A $60$ cm x $36$ cm rectangular container was filled with water to a depth of $30$ mm.
+A plunger-style wave maker spanning most of the width of the tank and many wavelengths away from the cylinder was attached to a magnetic shaker (B\&K Type 4810).
+This was connected to a signal generator (Tektronix AFG3101C) in tandem with a power amplifier (B\&K Type 2706) to generate continuous, small amplitude, monochromatic capillary waves that were deemed sufficiently planar.
 The cylinders used as scattering objects were 3D printed out of resin to around $0.05$ mm accuracy.
-For negative menisci, the tops were coated with NeverWet superhydrophobic paint.
-For positive menisci, a Harrick PDC-32G plasma cleaner was used to activate the surface of the cylinders to decrease the contact angle.
-The contact line was fixed by pinning the surface to the rim of the cylinder.
+For negative menisci, the tops were coated with superhydrophobic paint (NeverWet).
+For positive menisci, a plasma cleaner (Harrick PDC-32G) was used to activate the surface of the cylinders to decrease the contact angle.
+The contact line was fixed by pinning the surface to the rim of the cylinder (see Supplemental Material \cite{supp}).

-We performed shadowgraph measurements by shining collimated light from below the tank with the refracted pattern rear projected onto white diffusing glass (near-Lambertian) a distance $45$ mm above the water.
-A high speed Photron FASTCAM mini AX 200 camera was positioned above the viewing plate to record the pattern at $750$ fps with a resolution close to $9.5$ pixels per millimeter.
-When menisci were present, light rays within a distance of $5\ell_c$ of the origin were blocked as to avoid non-physical observation due to caustics (see Supplemental Material for more details \cite{supp}.
+We performed shadowgraph measurements by shining collimated light from below the tank with the refracted light pattern rear projected onto white diffusing glass (near-Lambertian) a distance $45$ mm above the water.
+A high speed camera (Photron FASTCAM mini AX 200) was positioned above the viewing plate to record the pattern at $750$ fps with a resolution close to $9.5$ pixels per millimeter.
+When menisci were present, light rays within a distance of $5\ell_c$ of the origin were blocked as shadowgraphs are a linear approximation in regions of mild curvature (see Supplemental Material for more details \cite{supp}).
 The videos were average subtracted and each pixel was fit to a sinusoid function to obtain intensity amplitudes.